tribbloid/spookystuff/query.md

 #### others

 Many other functions are also supported by the expression system but they are too many to be listed here.
-Scala users are recommended to refer to source code and scaladoc of ```org.tribbloid.spookystuff.dsl``` package, as these functions are built to resemble Scala functions and operators, rather than the less capable SQL LINQ syntax.
+Scala users are recommended to refer to source code and scaladoc of ```com.tribbloids.spookystuff.dsl``` package, as these functions are built to resemble Scala functions and operators, rather than the less capable SQL LINQ syntax.
 In fact, SpookyStuff even use Scala reflective programming API to handle functions it doesn't know.

 # Profiling